aws-samples/aws-cdk-intro-workshop/workshop/content/60-construct-hub/_index.md

 For additional information and to submit your own construct, please see our [contributing page](https://constructs.dev/contribute)

 ## Internal Use
 If you are interested in using an instance of the Construct Hub for internal purposes, we are [developing a library](https://github.com/cdklabs/construct-hub) to allow anyone to deploy their own instance.
-This library is currently in the proof of concept stage and we would appreciate any feedback or assistance you can give on that repo!
+This library is currently in active development and should be considered _experimental_.
+We would appreciate any feedback or assistance you can give on that repo!